 In August 2016, a severe earthquake damaged a number of the temples in the former royal city of Bagan.
 Funding provided by the Cultural Preservation Programme is enabling the reconstruction and conservation of the ancient temples.

-During a preparatory trip in May 2017, the two German conservation experts Prof. Hans Leisen and Dr Esther von Plehwe Leisen, along with the German conservator restorer Andrea Teufel and in coordination with the Myanmar Department of Archaeology (DoA), determined which two temples the restoration work would focus on.
+During a preparatory trip in May 2017, the three German conservation experts Prof. Hans Leisen, Dr Esther von Plehwe Leisen and Andrea Teufel and in coordination with the Myanmar Department of Archaeology (DoA), determined which two temples the restoration work would focus on.

 The damage has meanwhile been examined and analysed.
 Conservator restorers are being trained at both temples, and conservation work is underway.
 All measures are closely coordinated with the Department of Archaeology and carried out in cooperation with the Myanmar conservation team.